erika-sm/Bliss/README.md

 Bliss was designed to allow all Spotify users to take full advantage of Spotify's robust api with a simple and comprehensive UX.

+## Demo video

 https://user-images.githubusercontent.com/91225565/171498193-4bc70a89-d8c0-4933-b3f1-90015982b021.mov

+## Features

+- See your top Spotify items of the last 4 weeks, 6 months, or all-time.
+Between 1 and 50 items can be displayed at a time.
+- Create playlists of top items directly in the app and have it automatically added to your Spotify account.
+- Integrated music player that plays music directly from Spotify for all displayed tracks or artists.
+- Quickly view lyrics for displayed tracks with the tap of a button.
+- Algorithm which maps through individual track audio features and converts numerical values to colorful orbs, giving the user a way to visualize song types without having to listen to them.
+- Generate hyper-personalized recommendations based on specific musical features (i.e. tempo, danceability, energy).
+- Optional social media platform that lets users interact based on their current favorite songs and/or artists.
+- Ability to delete social media account while still retaining the ability to use all other features of Bliss.
+- OAuth 2.0 Authorization flow with implemented refresh tokens to keep user sessions uninterrupted.
+- Secured backend with Csurf, Helmet, and Hpp to help minimize risks to user access tokens.

 ## Tech Stack